coralogix/workshops/utilities/inventory/README.md

 - `ECS`
 - `EKS`

-The inventory will be returned in a log body like this example:
+The inventory will be returned in a log body like this example after the original `describe` body is parsed and moved to top level of JSON:

 ```
 {